JosephPark23/project_repository/README.md

-a repositiory for some projects for me to get better insight into OOP development and explore various libraries
+a repository for the project's I've done

+update: I'm now moving different projects to separate repositories